Raspberry Pi 4 With PICAN3 CAN Bus HAT

 The Raspberry Pi 4 comes in three on-board RAM options for even further performance benefits: 2 GB, 4 GB, or 8 GB RAM.

-Due to the higher power requirements, the Raspberry Pi 4 requires at least a 3.0A USB-C power supply.
-A USB-C 3.5A power supply (UL Listed) is included; it is specially designed and tested for the Raspberry Pi 4.
+Due to the higher power requirements, the Raspberry Pi 4 requires at least a 3.0A USB-C power supply, which is not included in the scope of delivery.
+A USB-C 3.5A power supply (UL Listed) is optional (see selection above); it is specially designed and tested for the Raspberry Pi 4.
 This power supply incorporates a noise filter to provide the highest stability.

 The Raspberry Pi 4 comes with an installed set of 3 Aluminum Heat Sinks to keep the board cool.